Local Field Potential Journey into the Basal Ganglia: Results

-Then, for each sequence, we find the sequence composition of sub-links.
-For example, a sequence of 3 sub-links, may result in the composition ‘1,1,2’, meaning that the first and second windows had $\tau^\ast$’s from the first mode, and third window had $\tau^\ast$ in the second mode regime, as illustrated on Fig. \ref{fig:modes_illustration}.
-Interestingly, we find that for most of the sequences, the whole sequence was composed by either consecutive ‘1’ or consecutive ‘2’.
-Meaning, that every interaction is of one type, and dominated by one transfer mechanism.
-We assume that the first mode, which consists of $\tau^\ast\sim0$, are interactions that occur due to volume conduction process, and that the second mode of $\tau^\ast\sim0.02$ represent information flow.
-It can be seen that only a very small fraction of the sequences are composed of mixed modes of 1’s and 2’s, (e.g., ‘1,2,1’).
-The results are summarized in Fig. 6.
+To study carefully the above question, we examined the links sequences compositions, i.e., the sub-links, by dividing the $\tau^\ast$ range in Fig. \ref{fig:tauresults} into two regimes by the interception point between the two distributions, which we denote by ‘1’ if $\tau^\ast$ of the window belongs to the first low regime of $\tau^\ast$, and ‘2’ if it falls in the second high regime of $\tau^\ast$.
+Next, for each link sequence, we find the composition of its sub-links.
+For example, a sequence of 3 sub-links, may result in the composition ‘1,1,2’, meaning that the first and second windows had $\tau^\ast$’s from the first mode, and the third window had $\tau^\ast$ in the second mode regime, as illustrated in Fig. \ref{fig:modes_illustration}.
+Interestingly, we find that for most of the links, the whole sequence was composed by either consecutive ‘1’ or consecutive ‘2’.
+Meaning, that every interaction, i.e., link, is mainly of one type, and dominated by a single transfer mechanism.
+We assume that the first mode, which consists of $\tau^\ast\sim0$, are interactions that occur due to volume conduction process.
+This may fit the spread velocity of the bio-electromagnetic waves originating from the superposition of cortical neuronal activity and ion currents \cite{nunez2006theoretical}.
+The second mode of $\tau^\ast\sim0.02$ seconds probably represents information flow.
+It can be seen in Fig.\ref{fig:modes_illustration} that only a very small fraction of the sequences are composed of mixed modes of 1’s and 2’s, (e.g., ‘1,2,1’).

 \FloatBarrier

 \FloatBarrier

 \FloatBarrier